Naman85Jain/movie-app/README.md

 1. Create a free account at [TMDb](https://www.themoviedb.org/)
 2. Get your API key from the **API section**
 3. Create a `.env` file in your project root and add:

+## 📢 Disclaimer

+This project is for educational and demonstrational purposes only.

+All movie data and images used in this app are provided by [The Movie Database (TMDb)](https://www.themoviedb.org/) API.
+This product is **not certified or endorsed** by TMDb.

+© 2025 Naman Jain.
+All rights reserved.